 Essentially cars can have either nothing, AP1 from 2015 until the end of 2016 which is very capable and EAP which is the Tesla developed technology.
 The latter can be determined by different indicators on the wing with cameras built in.

 The Model S cars now come with an all glass roof as standard although from 2017 and before, the standard was a metal roof.
-Optioning the sunroof boils down to two features: being able to open it, and wanting to attach roof rails.
-If you don't want to do either of these things then there's no benefit.
+Optioning the sunroof gave two features: being able to open it, and the ability to attach roof rails.
+If you don't want to do either of these things then there's no benefit when looking at used cars.

 I guess the first thing to realise is that it's a suspension upgrade that adjusts the height of the car and it not like the systems from other premium companies that can alter the firmness of the ride or perform any form of adaptive damping.
 It is better at absorbing some bumps, and for that reason some take the option to counteract the harshness of the 21" wheels as its meant to be softer, that said, many can't tell the difference in ride.
-It stopped being an option in summer 2017
+It became standard in the summer of 2017 on the MS and MX and in the summer of 2019 it became adaptive (the Raven cars) which improved the ride.

-A relative bargain for Tesla options but unless you drive in extremely cold conditions, its value is marginal.
-Remember you can pre-heat these cars before you go out so generally the car is demisted and warm before you even get in.
-It became part of the premium pack in the summer of 2017.
+A relative bargain for Tesla options back in the day but unless you drive in extremely cold conditions or have frequent rear passengers, its value is marginal.
+Originally launched without a heated steering wheel which was added later.
+You can pre-heat the car before you go out so generally the car is demisted and warm before you even get in.
+It became part of the premium pack in the summer of 2017 and that in turn became standard in 2018.

-All cars have 32A single phase and 16A three phase capability.
+All European cars have 32A single phase and 16A three phase capability.
 Preface lift MS had the option of Twin chargers which allowed 32A 3 phase.
-Facelift and MX cars had the option of "High Power" which is 24A three phase, still a noticeable upgrade on the standard so long as you have access to a suitable charge point.
+Facelift and MX cars had the option of 'High Power' which is 24A three phase, still a noticeable upgrade on the standard so long as you have access to a suitable charge point.
+The US is slightly different with 48A chargers with a previous option to have a 72A charger.

 When buying check out the following things.
 Obviously if under Tesla warranty most things will be fixed and all you're really concerned about it the paperwork and accident damage: